Nonparametric inference for fractional diffusion: The Nadaraya--Watson type estimator

 \subsection{Deviation probability}

-In order to study the error from a probabilistic point of view, we need to introduce for some $\rho >0$ and $\beta>0$ the random sets
+In order to study the error from a probabilistic point of view, we need to introduce for some $\rho>0$ and $\beta>0$ the random sets

-Some properties of the Nadaraya-Watson estimator are stated in the following theorem conditionally on the above events. \begin{theo} Under Hypothesis \ref{hypb}.a), when the trajectory is continuously observed, we have for any $\zeta>0$:
+Some properties of the Nadaraya--Watson estimator are stated in the following theorem conditionally on the above events. \begin{theo} Under Hypothesis \textup{\ref{hypb}(a)}, when the trajectory is continuously observed, we have for any $\zeta>0$: